redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

         yum_repository module (name, file, description, base_url, enabled and gpg_check).
         For more information about this module, visit `Ansible yum_repository documentation <https://docs.ansible.com/ansible/yum_repository_module.html>`_.

+      .. note:: Custom repos generate by ``--repos-config`` can be uploaded to Overcloud guest image buy specifying ``--upload-extra-repos true``

 * ``repos-urls``: comma separated list of URLs to download repo files to ``/etc/yum.repos.d``

 Both options can be used together::